leblane/cpp-taskflow/README.md

 tf::Task A = taskflow.emplace([](){ std::cout << "Task A\n"; });
 ```

+:warning: Note creating multiple tasks at one time is not supported in C++14 version.

 You can create multiple tasks at one time:
 ```cpp
 auto [A, B, C, D] = taskflow.emplace(
   [] () { std::cout << "Task A\n"; },